What is Yoga for Pregnancy?

 More information and how to book

 Our sessions are very popular and because of this we operate a waiting list system so please do get in touch as soon as you can to register your interest.
 We can never give an exact time of how long you will be on the waiting list as we have to wait for babies to be born and they don’t give us an exact arrival time!
-Although, it is expected that it will be around 2-4 weeks but sometimes we can offer a space in a session the next week.
-Spaces in the daytime sessions are usually more available than the evening sessions so please check which times are best for you and do get in touch.
+Although, it is expected that it will be around 2-3 weeks but sometimes we can offer a space in a session the next week.

 To register your interest and to be added to the waiting list please email your estimated due date, contact number and which group/s you are able to attend.